13 Tips on How to Use and Buy a Rolling Mill

 Here are three points to consider when buying one:

 - With a four-to-one gear-reduction rolling mill, it’s equivalent to pulling 100 pounds (or four times as much) with a corresponding impression on the metal.
-Direct-drive rolling mills generally require more arm strength.
+Direct-drive mills generally require more arm strength.

 - The larger the rolls in your rolling mill, the less curve you’ll get in your metal.
 However, that curve is easy to remedy.

-- The rollers in your rolling mill can be flat rollers, wire rollers, or a combination of both.
+- The rollers in your mill can be flat rollers, wire rollers, or a combination of both.
 Those are flat on one side and have grooves for wire on the other side (as shown below).

 If you’re considering buying or want to learn how to use one, Richard’s video is the perfect place to start.
 You’ll improve your jewelry making and make your metalsmithing duties easier, faster, and more efficient.

-With a jewelry rolling mill, you’ll open yourself up to techniques that are time-consuming and hard to do by hand.
-Compared to rolling metal without rolling mills, these techniques require much less time and effort.
+With a rolling mill, you’ll open yourself up to techniques that are time-consuming and hard to do by hand.
+Compared to rolling metal without mills, these techniques require much less time and effort.

-Order Metalsmith Essentials: Get the Most Out of Your Rolling Mill, or instantly download the digital version and master the rolling mill with Richard Sweetman.
+Order Metalsmith Essentials: Get the Most Out of Your Rolling Mill, or instantly download the digital version and master this versatile tool with Richard Sweetman.